lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/custom-layer.md

 In these cases, you must build a custom layer.
 In this section, we show you how.

-Um fator por trás do sucesso do aprendizado profundo é a disponibilidade de uma ampla gama de camadas que pode ser composto de maneiras criativas projetar arquiteturas adequadas
+Um fator por trás do sucesso do *Deep Learning* é a disponibilidade de uma ampla gama de camadas que pode ser composto de maneiras criativas projetar arquiteturas adequadas